 Pride Month: 7 Gay Designers Who Changed How We Dress

-Some of the masters of fashion, such as Christian Dior and Cristobal Balenciaga, were gay men but in the closet due to societal pressures of the era they lived.
+Some of the masters of fashion, such as Christian Dior and Cristobal Balenciaga, were gay men who hid their sexuality due to societal pressures of the era they lived.

 Today, it’s widely accepted the fashion industry is populated with many gays, most of whom are out and proud and at the helm of some of the biggest brand names.
 But does the fact they are gay contribute in any way to their success or talent?
 Scratch the veneer of that notion and a few controversial debates begin to surface.